preactjs/preact-www/content/en/tutorial/index.md

 Have you ever wondered what Preact is all about, or how it works?

-Maybe you've been creating awesome websites using Wordpress, slick graphics with D3, or helpful interactivity to forms with jQuery.
+Maybe you've been creating awesome websites using Wordpress, designing graphics with D3, or building helpful interactive forms with jQuery.
 At some point, the JavaScript you've written became complex enough that it was difficult to manage - remembering which file controls part of a page, or debugging an interaction between two plugins trying to enhance the same element.

 Perhaps you've come across Preact at some point, and wondered what's so special about it?
 Why do high-traffic sites like IKEA, Bing, Etsy and